davidwarshawsky/AutomatePacketTracer/README.md

 Create OSPF class to allow for OSPF configuration Create ability to save router as a csv file to be read in later.

+Go to this link and press run to use it: https://repl.it/@DavidWarshawsky/AutomatePacketTracer

 There are 5 options
 N for new router